 During this procedure, your surgeon removes tiny plugs of skin, each containing a few hairs, from the back or sides of your scalp.
 He or she then implants the plugs into the bald sections of your scalp.
 You may be asked to take a hair loss medication before and after surgery to improve results.

 Surgical procedures to treat baldness are expensive and can be painful.
 Possible risks include infection and scarring.

 Wigs and hairpieces

-If you would like an alternative to medical treatment for your baldness or if you don't respond to treatment, you may want to consider wearing a wig or hairpiece.
-They can be used to cover either permanent or temporary hair loss.
+You may want to try a wig or a hairpiece as an alternative to medical treatment or if you don't respond to treatment.
+It can be used to cover either permanent or temporary hair loss.
 Quality, natural-looking wigs and hairpieces are available.

 If your hair loss is due to a medical condition, the cost of a wig may be covered by insurance.
 You'll need a prescription for the wig from your doctor.

 July 06, 2016

 - Hair loss.
 U.S. National Library of Medicine, National Institutes of Health. http://www.nlm.nih.gov/medlineplus/hairloss.html.
 Accessed Feb.
 9, 2015.